Find Affordable College Courses

 $14,738 Average Tuition & Fees

-Out of the 11 schools in the Great Lakes Region that were part of this year’s ranking, Northern Illinois University landed the # 5 spot on the list.
-Located in the small suburb of Dekalb, NIU is a public college with a fairly large student population.
+A rank of #5 on this year’s list means Northern Illinois University is a great value for atmospheric sciences and meteorology students.
+Located in the suburb of Dekalb, NIU is a public school with a fairly large student population.

 NIU undergraduate students pay an average of $14,738 in tuition and fees each year.